Early Career Faculty Award

 The Early Career Faculty Award provides recognition to individuals who demonstrate promise in the areas of structural steel research, teaching, and/or other contributions to the structural steel industry.
 This award honors full-time faculty in Civil Engineering, Architectural Engineering, Architecture, Construction, or Construction Management at North American universities who are on the tenure track or have received tenure within the last three years.

-We are now accepting nominations for the 2020 Early Career Faculty Awards.
 Winners will be notified and announced in early 2020 and will be formally recognized at the 2020 NASCC: The Steel Conference in Atlanta, April 22-24.

 To nominate an individual for this award, you will need to fill out an application form and provide the following attachments: